 To get a job in IT these days, you need to know how to code.
 Even after learning to code and getting a degree, a lot of people still find it difficult to secure a decent IT job.
 One of the main reasons could be an improper job search and not being able to display their qualifications and skills in a better way.
 People should know how to create an informative resume that can catch the attention of recruiters.
 They can also take the help of a resume writing service that can make compelling resumes citing their skill sets and strong points and can aid them in getting a good job.

 All said and done, learning how to code can be intimidating but there are plenty of resources that can help you learn how to code.
 There are many ways to learn how to code, which can also help pass information down to the next generation.
 If you want to learn how to program at home, you can start by reading a book, then work your way through an online course.
-If you are a teenager, it may be easier to get the help of an adult.
-If you are looking to learn how to code in a less formal environment, think about an awesome summer camp that teaches coding.
+If you are a teenager, or the parent of a kid and want them to explore the arena of coding, it may be a good idea to check out a coding camp in London this Summer (if that’s where you are based).
+Coding camps tend to offer an intensive approach to coding and can be an excellent way to learn the basics in a short amount of time.

 Here are some of the best ways to learn how to code: